Sauna for Skin: What Dermatology Research Shows

 Sweating Mechanics

 Sweat glands activate aggressively in a sauna.
 You can lose 500ml or more of fluid in a single session.
-This sweating:
+Sweating:

 - Opens pores